 Take a look at the basic recipe steps –

-- Boil some instant noodles and keep them aside by brushing little bit of oil.
+- Boil some instant noodles and keep them aside by brushing a little bit of oil.

 - Prepare plain dosa on the tawa and add shredded Cabbage, Capsicum juliennes, Carrots juliennes, Salt and Black Pepper Powder.
 Cover it with lid for 1-2 minutes.

 - Add the Noodles, Soya sauce, Chilli sauce and Vinegar on it and mix all ingredients together.